cylu2/clean_data_project/CodeBook.md

-This code 'run_analysis.R' cleans and analizes the data obtained from the website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The data was originally collected from the accelerometers from the Samsung Galaxy S smartphone for the study of Human Activity Recognition Using Smartphones Dataset
+This code 'run_analysis.R' cleans and analizes the data obtained from the website: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The data was originally collected from the accelerometers from the Samsung Galaxy S smartphone for the study of Human Activity Recognition Using Smartphones Dataset.

 The dataset includes the following files that will be loaded when the code is executed